Swagatkumar-1006/FoodLinker/README.md

 # FoodLinker

-The FoodShare platform is designed to provide a seamless digital interface for restaurants, grocery stores, and individuals to donate surplus food to local shelters or individuals in need.
-By doing so, this initiative aims to reduce food wastage while fostering a sense of community responsibility and support.
-The platform connects donors, recipients, and volunteers to ensure efficient and effective management of food resources.
+FoodLinker is a digital platform that streamlines the process of donating surplus food by connecting restaurants, grocery stores, and individuals with local shelters and people in need.
+The initiative is driven by a mission to minimize food waste while promoting community engagement and social responsibility.
+By linking donors, recipients, and volunteers, FoodShare ensures the efficient and organized distribution of excess food to those who need it most.

 ## Table of Contents